 April 7, 1935

-He was born Robert Joseph Bare in Ironton, Ohio, near the West Virginia and Kentucky borders.
+Bare was born Robert Joseph Bare in Ironton, Ohio, near the West Virginia and Kentucky borders.
 His childhood was difficult, marked by poverty and by the death of his mother when Bare was five years old.
-He sought escape through music.
-In 1953, he moved to Los Angeles, where he recorded briefly for the Capitol and Challenge labels in the mid-1950s and signed as a writer with Opal Music.
+He sought escape through music, and in 1953, he moved to Los Angeles, where he recorded briefly for the Capitol and Challenge labels in the mid-1950s and signed as a writer with Opal Music.

 Bare had recently been drafted into the army when he recorded a demo of his song “All American Boy” for friend Bill Parsons, who was hoping to land a record deal.
 Cincinnati’s Fraternity Records released Bare’s unfinished demo with a label crediting Parsons as artist and writer.
 It reached #2 on the pop charts, proving Bare’s selling power as a vocalist.